 Tony is an Advanced Diver and Open Water Instructor.
 He controls the logistics of our trips and, in conjunction with Simon Brookes, keeps our RIB “Vixen” in tip-top condition.
 Tony has many years of diving and sea-going experience (a Navy Submariner no less) and can be relied on for sound advice.
 His diving trips are legendary and are often oversubscribed.

 Snorkelling Officer: John Richardson

-We are in the very privileged position of having three snorkel instructors, of which John is one, handing our diving instructors quality trainees that can both fin and control their breathing properly.
-We have a very strong snorkelling group that has absolutely no desire at all to mess about with all that “Scuba nonsense!”
+We are in the very privileged position of having three snorkel instructors, including John.
+In addition to delivering BSAC approved snorkelling training programmes, John and the team deliver the first stage of our scuba training programmes to ensure that our trainees can both fin and control their breathing properly.
+John also heads up our very strong snorkelling group that has absolutely no desire at all to mess about with all that “Scuba nonsense!”

 Committee Member & Social Media Officer: Helen Chauhan

-Helen loves sharks and is on a mission to gain the skills required to enable her to dive to the sea bed with Great Whites off the south coast of Australia.
-Having joined LUEC at the beginning of 2018 Helen achieved her BSAC Ocean Diver qualification at Stoney Cove in September before embarking on her first leisure dive (with the sharks and a friendly Big-nosed Unicornfish) at Skegness Aquarium.
+Helen loves sharks and is on a mission to gain the skills required to enable her to dive to the sea bed to observe Great Whites in their natural enviroment.
+Having joined LUEC at the beginning of 2018 Helen achieved her BSAC Ocean Diver qualification at Stoney Cove in the September before embarking on her first leisure dive (with the sharks and a friendly Big-nosed Unicornfish) at Skegness Aquarium.

 When Helen isn’t splashing around in her ‘flippers’ and ‘goggles’ she is known to travel extensively as part of her day job.
 On occasion she can be spotted on her road-bike tackling the hills in southern Leicestershire or more likely in a bar – vodka in hand!